 We would like to express our appreciation to Elizabeth Dabney, Director of Research and Policy for the Data Quality Campaign and Jane Sundius, Senior Fellow for Attendance Work for significantly contributing to the content of this blog.

 * Read the first blog in our ESSA series, Making the Most of Attendance Indicators.

 We’d like to hear from you about ESSA planning and implementation.
-Please share your comments with Sue Fothergill, Associate Director of Policy, at Sue@attendanceworks.org.
+Please share your comments with Sue Fothergill, Director of Strategic Programming, at Sue@attendanceworks.org.